Knowledgeable, Results Oriented, Natural Care for Dogs and Cats

 Be aware that kibble diets are harder for an animal to digest and most contain many highly processed ingredients that can contribute to inflammatory conditions in the digestive tract and this is the last thing your dog or cat with colitis needs at this point.
 Poor digestion can contribute to the symptoms we generally see in animals with colitis like diarrhea and even arthritis and allergy issues.
 In addition, because commercial pet foods contain so many different ingredients that are often poor quality, it can be difficult to determine which ingredient may be contributing to your pet's ulcerative colitis.

-If you decide to make a homemade diet please research the proper way to do this and make sure to add a calcium source like our Seaweed Calcium.
+If you decide to make a homemade diet please research the proper way to do this and make sure to add a calcium source.
 For more information and some product recommendations read our article How to Feed Your Dog or How to Feed Your Cat that can be found in our Education section.

 This is an effective, natural, herbal remedy for diarrhea and stomach upset that can occur in a dog or cat with colitis.
 Keep this herbal remedy on hand for those times your dog or cat gets an upset tummy or a flareup related to their ulcerative colitis.
 The organic herbs in this natural formula work wonderfully to relieve gas, indigestion and nausea that can make your pet feel awful.
 This can be given daily before or after meals or kept in the fridge to use as needed.